fdel-ux64/fish-config/README.md

 ### `instlist`

-List installed RPM packages by install date.
+List installed RPM packages by installation date.

+**Installation:**

+To use the `instlist` function, follow these steps:
+1. Copy the function code into your `fish` configuration file (`~/.config/fish/functions/instlist.fish`).
+2. Copy the function code into your `fish` configuration file (`~/.config/fish/completions/instlist.fish`).
+3. Reload your shell or restart the terminal to make the function available.

 **Usage:**